 - £13.70 for each subsequent child

-It is normally paid four weekly, but can be paid weekly if you're a single parent or receiving income support or Income-based Jobseeker's Allowance.
+It is normally paid four weekly, but can be paid weekly if you're a single parent or receiving certain benefits like income support.

-If you're separated from the mother of your child, the Government will not pay Child Benefit to both of you - it will only pay it to one parent.
-They will pay it to the resident parent only.
+If you're separated from the mother of your child, the Government will not pay Child Benefit to both of you - it will only pay it to the resident parent.

 Note that Child Benefit is what is known as a gateway benefit.
-This means that many of the other benefits that are offered to parents (e.g. housing assistance) are paid to the parent holding the child benefit book.
+This means that many of the other benefits that are offered to parents (e.g. housing assistance) are paid to the parent in receipt of child benefit.

 Of course, if you've got more than one child between you, you could always think about each of you receiving Child Benefit for one of the children.
 This way, you may both be eligible for other benefits, such as housing benefits.